monalisaven/Compiler/README.md

 The compiler is a program responsible for translating files written in Cimple language (.ci), in assembly language files (.asm).
 This process is achieved by completing 6 stages: the verbal analysis, syntactic analysis, production of the intermediate code, the construction of the symbol board, the semantic analysis and finally the production of the final code.

+The .ci files are some examples for the Cimple programming language.